vianna-research/website/pages/01_workgroups/nogueira/teaching/assp.md

-title: Audio and Speech Signal Processing (ASSP)
+title: Audio and Speech Signal Processing
 ---

-## Audio and Speech Signal Processing

 In this Lecture the students will develop a methodology to analyze code, recognize and synthesize audio signals using signal processing techniques.
 More concrete the student should acquire the theoretical and practical competences related to: